Upcoming Meeting

 • Summer Water Testing (2024)

-Water samples were taken in July and results can be downloaded here: 7/12/24 Water Testing Results (opens in a pdf document)
+Water samples were taken in July and results can be downloaded here: 7/12/24 Water Testing Results and 8/9/24 Water Testing Results.

 • Summer Water Testing (2023)

-Water samples were taken in July and August and their results can be downloaded here: 7/17/23 Water Testing Results (opens in a pdf document) & 8/14/23 Water Testing Results (opens in a pdf document)
+Water samples were taken in July and August and their results can be downloaded here: 7/17/23 Water Testing Results and 8/14/23 Water Testing Results

 • Updated Rental Guidelines

-Dear ALPOA Members: After the Town of Ashford PZC adopted Short-term Rental Regulations, the ALPOA Board of Directors formed a subcommittee to look into regulations for ALPOA rental properties located in the Town of Eastford, which has no zoning.
+After the Town of Ashford PZC adopted Short-term Rental Regulations, the ALPOA Board of Directors formed a subcommittee to look into regulations for ALPOA rental properties located in the Town of Eastford, which has no zoning.
 After extensive research and discussion, the committee’s work has resulted in the following Rental Guidelines for Ashford Lake properties in both towns.
-These Rental Guidelines were developed from existing 2019 guidelines, community input solicited in...
+These Rental Guidelines were developed from existing 2019 guidelines, community input solicited in the

 ALPOA Notices